zuccs/disallow-chatgpt/README.md

 # Sites Officially Disallowing ChatGPT bot

-Now that [OpenAI has officially recognised `GPTbot`](https://platform.openai.com/docs/gptbot), here is a list of public sites that have taken the iniatitive to block ChatGPT from scraping their site going forward (in no particular order).
+Now that [OpenAI has officially recognised `GPTbot`](https://platform.openai.com/docs/gptbot), here is a list of public sites that have taken the iniatitive to block ChatGPT from scraping their site going forward.

 | Site | Source | Date Found | DR |
 | --- | --- | --- | --- |